There are three ways to enter the Reserve.

 The Nature Reserve is a protected area and where you will find some of Gibraltar’s most important historical sites.
 These include: St Michael’s Cave, Great Siege Tunnels, City Under Siege Exhibition, Moorish Castle, Apes Den, Mediterranean Steps, World War II Tunnels and the old Jewish Cemetery.

 Now, this is where it starts getting complicated so please bear with me!
-In order to gain entrance into St Michael’s Cave, Great Siege Tunnels, City Under Siege Exhibition and Moorish Castle you must first purchase a Nature Reserve Ticket.
+In order to gain entrance into St Michael’s Cave, Great Siege Tunnels, City Under Siege Exhibition, O’Hara’s Battery, Skywalk, Windsor Suspension Bridge, Footpaths including Mediterranean Steps and Moorish Castle you must first purchase a Nature Reserve Ticket.
 This ticket will also gain you entrance into the impressive 100 Ton Gun which is located outside the Nature Reserve.
 (I warned you it would get complicated!!)
-Apes Den and Mediterranean Steps have no ‘entrance’ as such but you will still be required to buy a walkers pass.
+Should you wish to visit the Skywalk, Windsor Suspension Bridge, O’Hara’s, Footpaths and Apes Den only you are required to purchase a Walkers Ticket.

 Now, to really complicate things if you want to visit the World War II Tunnels (the entrance to which is located inside the Nature Reserve boundaries) you will need to purchase not only a Nature Reserve ticket but also a separate ticket for the tunnels themselves.
-This is because the Government of Gibraltar does not operate them.
+Reservations are recommended by contacting mailto:firstname.lastname@example.org or tel:+350 200 71633

-On busy days during the summer months you may find that the Nature Reserve is closed to private cars.
+Gibraltar is a small place and you can walk or catch the bus to most places plus traffic is an issue.
 For this and other reasons we recommend that you leave your car on the Spanish side of the border and use the public transport.
-Gibraltar is a small place and you can walk or catch the bus to most places.
 The easiest way to access the Nature Reserve is via the Cable Car.
 The Cable Car operates a continuous shuttle to the Top of the Rock every 10 to 15 minutes and it only takes approximately 6 minutes to reach the top.

 Gibraltar is also a well known and popular bird look out.
 It is a key migration point and keen bird watchers return year after year to the rock in the hope of spotting the myriad of bird life that use the Strait of Gibraltar as their crossing point to and from north Africa.
-If you are going to spend a week or so up the rock bird watching why not buy a Cable Car season ticket.
-Click here for more information.
 Gibraltar Ornithological & Natural History Society are the people to contact if you need more information on anything to do with the environment, plants and wildlife.
 They can be contacted through their website: www.gonhs.org

 Summer: 0930 – 1915 hrs, last entry being 1845Hrs.
 The only exception will be the 100Ton Gun which will be opened from 0930 – 1845Hrs, last entry being 1815Hrs.